-The grantee's policies and procedures that pertain to granting access to security critical systems and facilities.
+The grantee's policies and procedures that pertain to granting access to security critical systems and facilities will be examined.

-If the grantee does not have policies and procedures for granting access to security critical systems and facilities, an advisory comment is made.
+If the grantee does not have policies and procedures for granting and reviewing access to security critical systems and facilities, an advisory comment is made.